King Horn: Synopsis

-Back in Westernesse, Fikenhild, now a trusted servant of the king, falsely claimed that Horn was dead and demanded Rymenhild's hand in marriage, which was granted to him, and preparations for the wedding took place.
-He imprisons Rymenhild in a newly constructed fortress on a promontory, which at high tide was surrounded by the sea.
-Horn, having had a revealing dream, gathers together Athulf and a few chosen knights, and sets sail for Westernesse.
+Back in Westernesse, Fikenhild, now a trusted servant of the king, falsely claims that Horn is dead and demands Rymenhild's hand in marriage, which is granted to him, and preparations for the wedding take place.
+He imprisons Rymenhild in a newly constructed fortress on a promontory, which at high tide is surrounded by the sea.
+Horn, having had a revealing dream, gathers together Athulf and a few chosen knights and sets sail for Westernesse.
 They arrive at the newly built fortress, where Sir Arnoldin, Athulf's cousin, reveals the situation to them.
-Horn and his companions disguise themselves as musicians and jugglers, and make their way to the castle.
+Horn and his companions disguise themselves as musicians and jugglers and make their way to the castle.
 Outside the walls they begin to play and sing.
 Hearing a lay of true love and happiness, Rymenhild swoons with grief, and Horn is filled with remorse for having tried her constancy for so long.
 Throwing off their disguises, Horn and his company slay Fikenhild, taking the castle for King Ailmar, and Horn persuades Ailmar to make Sir Arnoldin his heir.
 On their way back to Suddene, they stop off at Ireland, where Reynild is persuaded to make Athulf her husband, and the loyal steward Sir Athelbrus is made king, King Modi having died.
 Having reached Suddene, the royal pair reign in happiness to the end of their days.